Percolative properties of Brownian interlacements and its vacant set: Introduction

 It is hence a very natural question whether $\alpha^{*}_r$ actually coincides with $\alpha^{**}_r$, which would imply that the phase transition is sharp.
 Notice the similarity between $\alpha^{**}_r$ and the critical parameter $u_{**}$ for random interlacements, whose definition first appeared in \cite{Szni09} and was later improved subsequently in \cite{Szni12} and \cite{TeiPop}.
 As the corresponding conjecture for random interlacements has been open for a long time, we do not expect a quick answer to this question here.
 See Remark \ref{rem:endremark} for more discussions.

-We also refer to Remark \ref{rem:endremark} for discussions on some other open questions, namely the uniqueness of percolation cluster in the supercritical regime and the existence of a critical threshold for percolation on a slab.
+We also refer to Remark \ref{rem:endremark} for further discussions, such as the open question of the uniqueness of percolation cluster in the supercritical regime and the existence of a critical threshold for percolation on a plane.

-We now give some comments on the proofs, starting with Theorem \ref{graphdistance}.
+We now give some comments on the proofs.

-To show that almost surely $\mathrm{diam}(G_{\alpha,r})\geq s_d$, we prove the statement by contradiction.
-In fact, the assumption that there is a positive probability that $\mathrm{diam}(G_{\alpha,r})<s_d$, along with a convolution estimate of the Green function of Brownian motion (see (\ref{eq:convolution})), implies that with positive probability the union of all sausages within distance $s_d-1$ from a specific sausage does not have positive density in the whole Euclidean space, which contradicts some basic properties of $\mathcal{I}^\alpha_r$.
-Hence ${\rm diam}(G_{\alpha,r})\geq s_d$ almost surely.